k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.

-Snippets appear in IntelliSense (Ctrl+Space) mixed with other suggestions, and similarly, by typing a snippet prefix (trigger text), where you can see also snippet suggestions.
+Appearing snippets in IntelliSense (Ctrl+Space) are mixed with other suggestions.
+Similarly, snippet suggestions are also shown when typing a snippet prefix (a trigger text).
 You can then either select the snippet or scroll down with arrows and then press Tab to insert the snippet.

 Web Studio has built-in snippets for a number of languages such as Java, JavaScript, TypeScript, Markdown, and it also offers various Fabric snippets.